How does a client get their Economic Impact (stimulus) Payment?

 - If the taxpayer does not fit into category 1 or 2, they must file a simple return; see 3 below.

 A taxpayer should not file both a regular 1040 and a simple EIP return.
+This will result in reject R0000-932-02.
+See Related Links below for details.

 For more information about the Economic Impact Payments, including details on amounts and qualifying individuals, see the IRS website.
 A Frequently Asked Questions section is available to address some common issues.
 Sections help further define those who are and are not eligible to receive a payment, as well as how to return payments received in error.